APItools/middleware/README.md

 Then you can install dependencies via `make dependencies`.

 If you can't get it installed on your machine, you can use vagrant.
-Run `make vagrant` to create vagrant machine and ssh into it.
+Run `make vagrant` to automatically execute all tests in vagrant machine.

 ### OSX
 If you have homebrew, you can just install luarocks lika `brew install luarocks --with-luajit`